IvanMurzak/Unity-Network-REST/README.md

 }</pre></code>
 </details>

-Each unique request in REST API should be represented as C# class.
-Let's create one GET request as example.
+Each unique request in REST API should be represented as a C# class.
+Let's create one GET request as an example.
 Need to override ``Endpoint`` for this specific request.
 ```C#
 public class GetDataRequest : RequestGet<Data>
 {